Thursday, December 7, 2023

 "The decision whether or not to bear a child is central to a woman’s life, to her well-being and dignity.
 It is a decision she must make for herself.
 When Government controls that decision for her, she is being treated as less than a fully adult human responsible for her own choices."
 (Ruth Bader Ginsburg, 1993 confirmation hearing)

 In the discussion of whether women should be able to choose to bear children, the question of the humanity of a "fetus" is avoided like the plague.
-In addition, moral considerations can be used to override objections of personal liberty.
+Moral considerations can be used to override objections of personal liberty.

 If "pro-choice" people want to talk about personal responsibility, then there are birth control measures available.
 Abstinence is also an option.
 A unique aspect of human beings is the ability to reflect on their impulses.